-There are four milestones during the doctoral program: (1) first-year review, (2) Integrative Paper, (3) dissertation proposal, and (4) dissertation.
+There are four milestones during the doctoral program: (1) first-year review, (2) integrative paper, (3) dissertation proposal, and (4) dissertation.
 There will also be an annual review at the end of any academic year during which the student has not achieved one of the four milestones.
 The college has adopted a policy to assess each student's achievement of designated learning outcomes at each of these milestones.
-The details, including assessment schedule, procedures, and rubrics, are in Appendix A to this handbook.
+The details, including assessment schedule, procedures, and rubrics, are in Appendix A of this handbook.
 A committee is formed to conduct each review for each student.
-The Student Services Office administers the assessment reviews and records the outcomes of these reviews.
+The Graduate Student Services Office collects and retains the outcomes of these reviews.